drhdev/mdosnapshots/README.md

 ## Configuration

-DoSnapshots uses YAML configuration files to manage snapshot settings for each droplet.
+mdosnapshots uses YAML configuration files to manage snapshot settings for each droplet.
 Each droplet should have its own YAML file containing specific configurations.

 ### YAML Configuration Files